 Academic Support Aide

-To provide before-school and in-class academic and behavioral support to maximize student learning.
+To provide in-class academic and behavioral support to maximize student learning.

 Essential Job Functions

 • Assists and guides students to reinforce reading, language arts, and mathematics skills.

 • As directed by the classroom teacher, works with students individually and in small groups to reinforce basic learning and implement assigned programs.

 • Assists professional staff in the administration and correction of classroom exercises and assessments.

 • Teach, support, and reinforce positive behaviors as needed by individual students to enable on task behavior.